christinathucanh/EaseStay-Streamlined-Booking/README.md

 # EaseStay-Streamlined-Booking

-StayEase is a full-stack booking application designed to provide users with a seamless and intuitive experience for booking accommodations.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), StayEase offers features similar to popular platforms like Airbnb, enabling users to search, book, and manage their stays effortlessly.
+EasyStay is a full-stack booking application designed to provide users with a seamless and intuitive experience for booking accommodations.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), EasyStay offers features similar to popular platforms like Airbnb, enabling users to search, book, and manage their stays effortlessly.

 ## Features